 Overview

 From 2016 to 2023, they operated as Communications Manager for The Watermill Center, an international artist residency program located in the heart of the Hamptons.
-While there, they coordinated all external communications, developed and implemented a brand style guide, organically grew their social media following by over 400%, and oversaw all public relations, including event promotion and coverage for The Center’s celebrated Annual Summer Benefit, cited as “where the creative illuminati of New York and beyond converge in a hedonistic celebration of performance art” (Office Magazine) and dubbed “the pinnacle of the Hamptons summer social scene” (Blackbook).
+While there, they coordinated all external communications, developed and implemented a brand style guide, organically grew The Center’s social media following by over 400% and mailing list by 300%, and oversaw all public relations, including event promotion and coverage for The Center’s celebrated Annual Summer Benefit, cited as “where the creative illuminati of New York and beyond converge in a hedonistic celebration of performance art” (Office Magazine) and dubbed “the pinnacle of the Hamptons summer social scene” (Blackbook).

-Additionally, while at The Center, O’Mahoney developed a comprehensive communications strategy, leveraging year-round programming and fundraising campaigns to reinforce its identity as a laboratory for the arts and humanities, and as a space for artists to create and explore.
-The resulting strategy increased public awareness and understanding of The Center by framing all year-round activity around its core mission as an artist residency center.
+Additionally, while at The Center, O’Mahoney developed a comprehensive awareness campaign, leveraging year-round programming and events to reinforce its identity as a laboratory for the arts and humanities.
+The resulting strategy increased public awareness and understanding of The Center by framing all year-round activity around its core identity as an artist residency program.
 Toward the end of their engagement at The Center, O’Mahoney helped develop and lead initiatives on creating more inclusive and accessible communications and programs, focusing on visitor services and on-site guest experience for neurodiverse audiences.

-In 2024, they joined the ACCESSforALL LLC., as a Founding Member.
-Operating remotely and in person across Long Island, New York, New Jersey, and Eastern Pennsylvania, ACCESSforALL is a team of experienced disability professionals offering business development services and staff training solutions that generate and refine new approaches to accessible and inclusive customer experiences.
+In 2024, they joined ACCESSforALL LLC., as a Founding Member.
+Operating remotely and in person across Long Island, New York, New Jersey, and Eastern Pennsylvania, ACCESSforALL offers business development services and staff training solutions that generate and refine new approaches to accessible and inclusive customer experiences.

 Work History (In-House, Clients, Contract Work, and Speaking Engagements)